 We call repeatedly for the Garda to get real about this daily transgression but we are simply ignored.

-This is another reason why we need you to join us because in that way we will have more fire-power.
+This is another reason why we need you to join us, and be part of cycling advocacy. because in that way we will have more fire-power.

 Do I have to use a cycle lane/track/path where one is provided?

 The tendentious ‘mandatory-use’ provision of SI No. 182 of 1997 s.
 14 - (3) “All pedal cycles must be driven on a cycle track where one is provided” was repealed in 2012 after successful lobbying by Cyclist.ie and Dublin Cycling Campaign over many years.
 We take full credit for its repeal.
 It was a tough fight.
 Unfortunately fairly soon after this amendment was introduced, the Director of Public Prosecutions apparently raised doubts about its standing with the Department of Transport.
 A further amendment was introduced in summer of 2018: http://www.irishstatutebook.ie/eli/2018/si/321/made/en/print.
 It is no longer mandatory to use a cycle track unless it is a designated contra-flow type or a track through a pedestrian zone.

 However we doubt that An Garda members have been briefed about its repeal.
 Bus, coach and taxi drivers certainly don’t know or accept that it has gone as witnessed by the abuse cyclists are getting when they cycle in the bus lane on say the N11 where there is a parallel off-road cycle path.